JTL24/Calcutta/README.md

 This is meant to be a platform that will handle all of the Calcutta workings (auctions, leagues, and eventually payments)

-The tech stack is React.js, Node.js, and MongoDB.
+The tech stack is React.js, Node.js, Express and MongoDB.

 ## Instructions